TheOdinProject/curriculum/README.md

 ## Future Development

-The file [dev_roadmap.md](dev_roadmap.md) will be more specific but there are some overall goals for the short term development of this project:
+The file [dev_roadmap.md](dev_roadmap.md) will be more specific (it's the working document) but there are some overall goals for the short term development of this project:

+* Improve the overall user experience while using the curriculum
 * Start rolling out realtime collaboration features and progress tracking for students who are using the curriculum.
 * Improve test coverage, particularly for the curriculum and the scheduling tool (which is all javascript).
 * Improve the documentation of the existing code base so people can more easily navigate through it.
 This means in-line commenting and also creating a higher level github wiki page that explains how the project works and the best ways to navigate it.